-Almost 47 million Americans chose IRS e-file options in 2002 – 16 percent more than the year before.
-The IRS expects about 54 million e-filers in 2003, as more and more taxpayers who file through a computer or a telephone look for these benefits:
+Almost 53 million Americans chose IRS e-file options in 2003 — 13 percent more than the year before.
+The IRS expects millions more to e-file in 2004, as more and more taxpayers who file through a computer or a telephone look for these benefits:

 Free Internet Filing

-For the 2003 filing season, at least 60 percent (78 million) of individual taxpayers will be eligible for IRS Free File.
+For the 2004 filing season, at least 60 percent (78 million) of individual taxpayers will be eligible for IRS Free File.
 Tax software companies and the federal government are teaming up to offer free online tax preparation and electronic filing services to eligible taxpayers.
-Eligibility requirements will be available beginning in mid-January.
+Free services are accessible through IRS.gov.
+Eligibility requirements will be on IRS.gov beginning in mid-January 2004.